duduclx/pogopi/README.md

 ## TODO

- - league table and request (not really usefull)
- - player table and request (not pokemon go players)
- - audio clip table and request ? seriously ?
+ - making array for types, abilities, and more ...
+ - fix missing abilities
+ - create a dedicated repo for ressources
+ - i don't know ...